pymc-devs/pymc-examples/myst_nbs/time_series/bayesian_var_model.myst.md

 corr
 ```

 We can see these estimates of the correlations between the 3 economic variables differ markedly from the simple case where we examined Ireland alone.
+Which suggests that we have learned something about the relationship between these variables which would not be clear examining the Irish case alone.
 Next we'll plot the model fits for each country to ensure that the predictive distribution can recover the observed data.
+It is important for the question of model adequacy that we can recover both the outlier case of Ireland and the more regular countries such as Australia and United States.

 ```{code-cell} ipython3
 countries = gdp_hierarchical["country"].unique()